 Figure 1 shows the general architecture of the owlifier application.
-A scientist first creates a spreadsheet containing a set of ontology definitions using owlifier conventions.
-The spreadsheet is then exported as a plain-text file containing the owlifier table, e.g., using a CSV or tabdelimited format.
-The owlifier table is then sent to the owlifier application, which performs a number of steps that include: (i) parsing the file; (ii) generating the corresponding OWL-DL representation (e.g., in the current implementation, the OWL-API is used [Horridge et al., 2007], although Jena [Carroll et al., 2004] could be used as well); (iii) validating the ontology and ensuring it is consistent via an OWL-DL reasoner (e.g., the current implementation uses Pellet [Sirin et al., 2007]); and (iv) outputting the corresponding OWL-DL file.
+A scientist or researcher first creates a spreadsheet containing a set of ontology definitions using owlifier conventions.
+The spreadsheet is then exported as a plain-text file containing the owlifier table, e.g., using a CSV or tab-delimited format.
+The owlifier table is then sent to the owlifier application, which performs a number of steps that include: (i) parsing the file; (ii) generating the corresponding OWL-DL representation (e.g., in the current implementation, the Jena API is used [7]); (iii) validating the ontology and ensuring it is consistent via an OWL-DL reasoner (e.g., the current implementation uses Pellet [20]); and (iv) outputting the corresponding OWL-DL file.
 The resulting OWL file can then be refined and extended via existing OWL tools (e.g., Protege or SWOOP).
-It is also possible for the refined ontology to be converted back to a corresponding owlifier representation (shown using dashed lines in Figure 1).
-While straightforward to perform, this "back" conversion is not information preserving since not all OWL-DL statements can be represented through owlifier blocks.
-That is, the conversion from OWL-DL to owlifier will only preserve OWL-DL constructs that are represented by owlifier blocks.
-In particular, owlifier does not support a number of OWL-DL language constructs, including domain and range constraints, datatype properties, sub properties, property constraints (i.e., functional, symmetric, and inverse functional), value restrictions, individuals, etc., as well as various combinations of OWL-DL constructs.

-The current implementation of owlifier is written as an open-source Java application and supports a subset of the blocks defined in Section 2.
-In particular, we are currently extending owlifier to fully support sufficient blocks (the remaining blocks described in Section 2 are implemented) as well as the potentially lossy, back conversion from OWL-DL files to corresponding owlifier blocks.
-The current implementation of owlifier is being used within a project focused on integrating vegetation trait data.
-As noted above, not all the blocks described here are yet supported, however, these priority needs are clearly emerging from our interactions with the vegetation scientists.
-Nevertheless, these scientists were able to rapidly prototype and revise their trait ontologies using owlifier, with little to no instruction in formal logic or knowledge modeling.
-In addition, owlifier is being used to construct term hierarchies from large sets of keywords (harvested from existing metadata documents) as well as to define articulations between existing ontologies and the observation ontology defined in [Madin et al., 2007].
-As we continue to use owlifier within these projects, we intend to extend the application as needed to support additional blocks and services.
+It is possible that the refined ontology is converted back to a corresponding owlifier representation (shown using dashed lines in Figure 1).
+While straightforward to perform, this last conversion is not information preserving since not all OWL-DL constructs are represented through owlifier blocks.
+The current implementation of the owlifier application is written in Java and supports a subset of the blocks defined in Section 2.
+In particular, we are currently extending owlifier to support cardinality and sufficient blocks as well as to perform the above conversion from OWL-DL files to corresponding owlifier blocks.
+As noted above, the current implementation, although it does not support all of the blocks defined here, is being used within a project focused on supporting trait data and many of the extensions outlined here are based on these experiences.
+In addition, owlifier has been used to construct term hierarchies from large sets of keywords (harvested from existing metadata documents) as well as to define articulations between existing ontologies and the observation ontology defined in [14].